damonyoungcc/english-interview/README-F.md

 let them feel value and confident in their work is very important.

 ### If you join our team, what can you contribute to our team?
-deliver high-quality features, build reusable components, strong problem-solving skills.
-I always like to build some tools to improve the development process and efficiency.
+I can contribute my strong front-end skills at TypeScript Vue React, I focus on deliver high quality features on time, ensure the project run smoothly.
+I have strong skill to resolve problems and notice the problem during development, I can build reusable components and tools to improve the development efficiency.

-I focus on code quality and I can make sure the project maintainable in the long term.
+I have principle of code quality, I always write clean, easy to read code, and follow best practices.
+I can make sure the project maintainable in the long term.

-I have strong experience in frontend architecture, I can help design a proper architecture for the project.
+In the long term, I like to learn new things and expand my skills and share my knowledge with the team. so I can help the team grow and support each other to grow together.

 ### Are you open to legacy system?
 Yes, I’m open to working with old systems.
 I think it's a good chance to understand the business logic, and I also like to help refactor the system gradually when it possible.